Vincent Biruta

-Vincent Biruta (born July 19, 1958) is a Rwandan physician and politician, who is serving as the Minister of Foreign Affairs, having been appointed in November 2019.
-Previously, he served as the Minister for Environment in the Rwandan cabinet, since August 31, 2017.
-Immediately prior to his appointment to the environment docket, he served as the Minister of Natural resources, since July 24, 2014.
+Vincent Biruta (born July 19, 1958) is a Rwandan physician and politician who served as the Minister of Foreign Affairs and International Cooperation from November 2019 to June 2024.
+He previously served in various other positions in the Rwandan cabinet under Presidents Paul Kagame and Pasteur Bizimungu.

 Background and education

-He was born on 19th July 1958.
+He was born on July 19, 1958.
 He is a trained physician.
 He also holds post-graduate qualifications in planning and management of health services in developing countries, obtained from Université libre de Bruxelles, in Belgium.

 Career

 Dr. Biruta has a long civil services record in Rwanda, post the 1994 genocide.
 From 1997 until 1999, he served as the Minister of Health.
-From 1999 until 2000, he served as the Minister of Public Works, Transport and Communications.
+From 1999 until 2000, he served as the Minister of Public Services, Transport and Communications.

 He was the President of the Transitional National Assembly from January 2000 until 2003.
-From August 2003, until October 2011, he was the President of the Rwandan Senate, the upper chamber of the bicameral Parliament of Rwanda.
+From August 2003, until October 2011, he was the first President of the Rwandan Senate, the upper chamber of the bicameral Parliament of Rwanda created in 2003.

 In December 2011, he was named the Minister of Education, serving in that capacity until July 2014, when he was named Minister of Natural Resources.
+He was appointed Minister of Natural resources on July 24, 2014.